1. Galileo's Square-Cube Law

 Picture of Galileo Galileo Galilei

 The two most important books of Galileo were Dialogues Concerning Two Chief World Systems and Dialogue Concerning Two New Sciences.
 In Dialogues Concerning Two Chief World Systems he showed the compelling evidence in support of Copernicus’ heliocentric model of the solar system while in Dialogue Concerning Two New Sciences he presented the arguments regarding the importance of size.
+Galileo’s explanation of how the Earth orbits the Sun played a critical role in sparking the Scientific Revolution, which laid the intellectual foundation for the Age of Enlightenment.
+However, his equally important insights into scaling laws, presented in Two New Sciences, were largely overlooked by the scientific community.

 External Links / References